If you are responsible for managing legal directory submissions, then please:

 Q1: What is the best approach to complete your online practice area surveys?

 A: Firms should use the practice area guidance documents to prepare answers before going online to submit.
-To avoid duplication, we do not recommend completing the entire .pdf offline then transferring answers online.
-Answers are saved in the online survey after you click NEXT.

 You should PRINT the guidance document pages that require the attention of the heads of the practices.
 The following sections should be prioritised: Specialities, Strengths, Peer Evaluation and Awards.
 You should only print the Peer Evaluation and Awards pages for your jurisdiction.
 We then recommend distributing these sections to the relevant practices and conducting routine follow-up with your colleagues to ensure the surveys are submitted on time.